jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     that it be generated by the system.

   KERNEL_IMAGE=<from user> or <from kernel.json process-proxy stanza>
-    Containers only.
+    Container-based provisioners only.
 This indicates the image to use for the kernel in containerized environments - Kubernetes or Docker.
 Although it can be provided by the user, it is strongly recommended that the process-proxy stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.

   KERNEL_LAUNCH_TIMEOUT=<from user> or EG_KERNEL_LAUNCH_TIMEOUT
     Indicates the time (in seconds) to allow for a kernel's launch.
 This value should